Bad Faith (film): Synopsis

 Brown v.
-Board of Education (1954) desegregated public schools, but it was opposed by the Southern United States, particularly by some Christian religious groups who continued to practice segregation in religious schools well into the 1970s.
-Conventional wisdom suggests that concern about abortion led to the creation of the politically-motivated religious right in America in the 1970s, but many historians and journalists believe this is a myth.
+Board of Education (1954) desegregated public schools, but it was opposed in the Southern United States, particularly by some Christian religious groups who continued to practice segregation in religious schools well into the 1970s.
+Conventional wisdom suggests that concern about abortion led to the creation of the politically motivated religious right in America in the 1970s, but many historians and journalists believe this is a myth.

 Instead, Green v.
-Connally (1971) may have been the true catalyst for the formation of the religious right as a political force, as the court in that case decided that any organization that operates a private school that discriminates based on race is not eligible for tax-exempt status.
+Connally (1971) may have been the true catalyst for the formation of the religious right as a political force, as the court in that case ruled that organizations operating racially discriminatory private schools were ineligible for tax-exempt status.
 When Roe v.
-Wade (1973) was decided, most non-Catholic, Christian evangelicals did not express opposition to abortion; it did not become a real issue for evangelicals until the late 1970s and early 1980s, many years after Roe v.
-Wade was the law of the land, with little public opposition in the Christian community.
-The film suggests that Paul Weyrich, a Republican political operative and Christian nationalist, galvanized the religious pro-segregationists and redirected their anger towards the federal government to create a Trojan horse, a new voting bloc to help the GOP win elections with the intention to subvert democracy and promote theocracy under the guise of concern about abortion.
-Towards this end, Weyrich and Jerry Falwell founded the Moral Majority and helped form a new political network, leading to the election of Ronald Reagan.
-Weyrich also reached across the aisle to harness and create a coalition with oil billionaires, who were not necessarily religious, but who wanted the shared benefits of lower taxes and less regulation, thereby helping to fund the Heritage Foundation, American Legislative Exchange Council, and the secretive Council for National Policy.
-Combined, these groups waged a long-term culture war against the United States, culminating in the weakening of democratic norms and institutions, the election of Donald Trump, the undermining of democratic elections with the January 6 United States Capitol attack, and the policy blueprints for Project 2025, which would fulfill Weyrich's 40-year goals, as expressed in his original manifesto: "Our strategy will be to bleed this culture dry...Make no mistake about it: We are talking about Christianizing America...We will weaken and destroy the existing institutions."
+Wade (1973) was decided, most non-Catholic evangelicals did not oppose abortion.
+It did not become a significant issue for them until the late 1970s and early 1980s, years after the ruling, and at first drew little public opposition in the Christian community.

+The film suggests that Paul Weyrich, a Republican political operative and Christian nationalist, galvanized the religious pro-segregationists and redirected their anger toward the federal government.
+According to the film, the aim was to create a Trojan horse, a new voting bloc to help the Republican Party (GOP) win elections, with the intention of subverting democracy and promoting theocracy under the guise of concern about abortion.
+Toward this end, Weyrich and Jerry Falwell founded the Moral Majority and helped form a new political network, leading to the election of Ronald Reagan.
+Weyrich also built a coalition with oil billionaires, who were not necessarily religious but who wanted the shared benefits of lower taxes and less regulation, thereby helping to fund the Heritage Foundation, the American Legislative Exchange Council, and the secretive Council for National Policy.

+Combined, these groups waged a long-term culture war against the United States, culminating in the weakening of democratic norms and institutions, the election of Donald Trump, the undermining of democratic elections with the January 6 United States Capitol attack, and the policy blueprints for Project 2025, which would fulfill Weyrich's 40-year goals as expressed in his original manifesto: "Our strategy will be to bleed this culture dry...Make no mistake about it: We are talking about Christianizing America...We will weaken and destroy the existing institutions."